 The American Society of Newspaper Editors (ASNE) elected Hilliard as its first black president in 1993.
 Hilliard retired from the Oregonian the following year, when his ASNE term ended.
 He returned to service to oversee an internal investigation at USA Today in 2002 after the newspaper discovered one of its star reporters had faked stories.
 Hilliard continues to be a lecturer and frequently-quoted advocate for newsroom diversity in retirement.

-Hilliard lives in Portland with his wife Dian.
-He has three children from a previous marriage.
-His honors include a Distinguished Service Award from the University of Oregon, and membership in the Oregon Newspaper Hall of Fame.
+Hilliard lived in Portland with his wife, Dian.
+He had three children from a previous marriage.
+His honors included a Distinguished Service Award from the University of Oregon, and membership in the Oregon Newspaper Hall of Fame.

 William Hilliard died on January 16, 2017 in Portland, Oregon.
 He was 89.